ebikatsudon/demo-site/content/docs/getting-your-site-online/_index.md

 ### Step 4: Finalize Your Site

 Almost done!
 Access your GitHub repository online and go to Settings > Pages.
-Under "Source" select "Deploy from a branch," then select "main" under "Branch."
+Under "Source" select "Deploy from a branch," then select "main" and "/docs" under "Branch."
 Save your changes, and GitHub should now indicate that it's serving your website from the "main" branch.

 Congratulations, you now have a working static site hosted on GitHub Pages!
 Your site should be accessible at `https://yourusername.github.io/site-name`.